Veena Sahajwalla: Micro-factories

 Sahajwalla is also known for innovating micro-factories.
 She discovered that small scale factories that were comprised one or more specialized machines were much more sustainable.
 Factories of this scale could be implemented in existing manufacturing businesses to recycle available waste.

 She launched her first micro-factory at the Sustainable Materials Research and Technology (SMaRT) Lab based at the University of New South Wales Kensington Campus in 2018.
 Her first micro-factory was focused on recycling e-waste from old technology.
 She found that technological waste housed many precious metals and rare earth minerals.
 This micro-factory salvaged gold, electrical conductors, and many other rare materials.
 After collecting these materials, she processed them through thermal techniques so that they could be recycled in new technology.
-Glass and Plastic used in electronics could also be melted down and used in industrial-grade ceramics and plastic filaments in 3D printing.
+Glass and plastic used in electronics could also be melted down and used in industrial-grade ceramics and plastic filaments in 3D printing.
 This new concept revolutionized the recycling process for e-waste.
 Her contributions to this new e-waste recycling technology allowed her to continue to open new micro-factories targeted at recycling different materials.

-Sahajwalla’s second micro factory was launched in 2019 targeting the recycling of glass and textiles into green ceramics.
+Sahajwalla’s second micro-factory was launched in 2019 targeting the recycling of glass and textiles into green ceramics.
 Glass is one of the easiest materials to recycle but due to the expensive nature of recycling, many countries tend to stockpile it instead.
-This process is expensive to do cross contamination of glass with lids and labels.
+This process is expensive due to the cross-contamination of glass with lids and labels.
 Sahajwalla's recycling method eliminates the need to separate these materials.
 Her ceramics are made of a blend of many different materials.
 This blend gives these ceramics strength and sound absorbency properties.
 These ceramics included tiles and furniture which can be used in new architectural developments.
 She has worked with numerous architectural firms to develop green buildings and infrastructure.
-Some projects that Sahajwalla has worked on include Mirvac collaboration with Marrickville and Co., Hunters Hill library, and recycled rubbish bins for the city of Canberra.
+Some projects that Sahajwalla has worked on include a Mirvac collaboration with Marrickville and Co., Hunters Hill library, and recycled rubbish bins for the city of Canberra.

 These micro-factories have been successful in helping local and federal governments recycle materials that would otherwise be diverted to landfills.
 These micro-factories have created recycling factories for rural areas and have created jobs for many Australians.
 This is important as previously, waste in rural areas would have to travel to bigger cities to be recycled.
 This was not a sustainable practice because it produced unnecessary carbon emissions.